psvkaushik/Group50_Proj2/docs/app.md

 ### Clone GitHub Repository Route
 - **Route**: `/clone_repo`
 - **Description**: This route allows users to clone an existing GitHub repository by providing the repository URL and destination path.
-It calls the `gits_clone.clone_repository` function and returns a success or error message based on the result.
+It calls the `clone_repository` function from the library [gits_clone](/src/gits_clone.py) and returns a success or error message based on the result.

 ### Delete GitHub Repository Route
 - **Route**: `/delete_repo`